 The airline must provide hotel accommodations at their expense (room and tax only) if you’re moved to a flight the next day.
 Plus, they’ll give you vouchers for food at the airport and/or hotel.
 Because you might be flush with points, live in your departure city, or have friends or family with whom you can stay, etc., you might be able to negotiate more compensation for providing your own accommodations.

 What Else I Usually Ask For

 I request the crazy rerouting I researched while waiting for the flight to board.
 Sometimes the gate agents can oblige, other times not.
-If they say they can’t fulfill your mileage run wishes, say “no problem!” and don’t push it.
+If they say they can’t fulfill your mileage run wishes, say “No problem!” and don’t push it.

 If I don’t like my new flight schedule (may my new flight is too early the next morning), I request something else.
-The agents usually very accommodating (if space permits).
+The agents are usually very accommodating (if space permits).

 I’m not shy about asking for a first class seat and neither should you.
 Even if it’s Delta One.
 (Some agents try their best to put you in first class anyways).
 If that isn’t available, I request C+ bulkheads or exit rows.

 I also ask for airport food vouchers.
 These are generally $15.
 They can be used at airport restaurants and (usually) airport convenience stores.
 So even if I decide to hang out in a club lounge (assuming the airport has one), I can buy some bottled water or snacks or a souvenir for my daughter.